Tow Law Millennium Primary School

 SEN Support

 As part of this approach every child with SEN will have an individualised Support Plan that describes the child’s needs, outcomes and provision to meet those needs.
 Parents, carers and children’s views are integral to this process.
-When the child’s Support Plan is reviewed comments are made against each target to show what progress the child has made.
-If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.
+When the child’s Support Plan is reviewed comments are made against each outcome to show what progress the child has made.
+If the child has not met the outcome, the reasons for this will be discussed, then the outcome may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

 How do we assess and review progress?